 HBA hopes that this SJKP will only be extended to first-time house buyers and only for affordable properties priced M300,000 and below, and also available for purchasing secondary properties, i.e. existing completed properties, and not just properties directly from property developers.

-2. First homebuyers will enjoy individual income tax reliefs on the interest payments for home loans with sale and purchase agreements executed between Jan 1, 2025 and Dec 31, 2027, applicable for three consecutive years of assessment, commencing from the first year the housing loan interest is paid.
+2. First homebuyers will enjoy individual income tax reliefs on the interest payments for home loans with sale and purchase agreements (SPA) executed between Jan 1, 2025 and Dec 31, 2027, applicable for three consecutive years of assessment, commencing from the first year the housing loan interest is paid.

 While HBA supports the tax relief, HBA feels that such a relief should also be given to all existing homeowners with outstanding housing loans as this will benefit more rakyat which have been burdened for the past years.
+As such, the three-year tax relief should start from the date of handover instead of the date of SPA.

 Similarly, the tax relief on interests should be applied strictly for first-time buyers irrespective of purchasers from housing developers or from the secondary market i.e. sub-sale.